 2) Create a detailed to-do list and refer to it often

 Having a written plan of what you need to do ensures you stay on track with your moving admin and means you don’t forget any major steps.
-Moving countries involves a lot of things from selling your home, moving your belongings and maybe even your pet, considering what insurance you might need, transferring money… When you break it all down into small chunks, it doesn’t feel as daunting.
+Moving countries involves a lot of things from selling your home, moving your belongings and maybe even your pet, considering what insurance you might need, transferring money, finding a place to stay (consider using Airbnb coupon codes to get started)… When you break it all down into small chunks, it doesn’t feel as daunting.

 3) Get your finances in order